 Other municipalities can impose taxes up to 5% of gross rental receipts of hotel operators (6% in East Peoria and Morton).
 The money must be spent to promote tourism (65 ILCS 5/8-3-14).
-At least 48 cities collect such taxes, at rates ranging from 1% to 5%.
-A county may impose a tax up to 5% of the gross rental receipts of hotels not within municipalities imposing such a tax; proceeds must be spent to promote tourism (55 ILCS 5/5-1030).
+At least 62 non-home-rule cities collect such taxes, at rates ranging from 1% to 5%.
+Municipalities that do not impose that tax may impose a "municipal hotel use tax" of up to 5% of rental proceeds.
+The money must be spent to promote tourism and conventions, or otherwise attract overnight visitors to the municipality.
+The two taxes may not be imposed in the same place, nor may either be imposed where Chicago's Metropolitan Pier and Exposition Authority hotel tax applies (65 ILCS 5/8-3-14a).
+A county may impose a tax up to 5% of the gross rental receipts of hotels not within municipalities imposing such a tax; proceeds must be used to promote tourism (55 ILCS 5/5-1030).
 These taxes are administered and collected by those municipalities and counties.
-Home-rule units are not bound by these limits (North Chicago collects 9.5%).
+Home-rule units are not bound by these limits (Bedford Park collects 10.5%).
 Chicago collects a hotel accommodations tax of 3.5% of the gross rental or base charge.
+At least 58 other home-rule municipalities each collect a tax on hotel receipts.